NunoSempere/nunomark/README.md

-# Marknuno
+# nunomark

 A simple markdown to html compiler.
+Its architecture is a series of passes, character by character, or line by line.
+I wrote it because I thought it might be fun (it was).

-Architecture: a series of passes, character by character.
+You can see how nunomark renders this README [here](./README.html)

-## Passes
+## Roadmap

 Supported functionality: